Gusto/grpc-web-ruby/CONTRIBUTING.md

 ### Running tests

 Use the `rake` command to run the entire test suite.
-This runs on docker becuase of a dependency on envoy.
+This runs on docker due to a dependency on Envoy.

 ### Unit tests